matiasbenedetto/blog-articles/articles/blog/docker/docker-cron-node-alpine.md

 In this article we will walk trough to the creation of a container and a cronjob to execute tasks periodically.

+# Create your crontab file

 # Setup your image
-To mantain the size of  the containers to the minimum size possible I gonna use
+To mantain the size of  the containers to the minimum size possible I gonna use the Alpine version of the Node image.

+My `Dockerfile` looks like this:
 ```
 FROM node:10-alpine
 # copy crontabs for root user